vitessio/website/content/en/docs/reference/features/connection-pools.md

  The username is passed to vttablet from vtgate.
  If you are using a limited set of users, you may want to increase this limit.
  Or disable this limit feature by setting `-transaction_limit_by_username` to `false` as the default is `true`.
+ This option only comes into play if the TX limiter is enabled by `-enable_transaction_limit`, which it is not by default.